kaveh2k/Nextjs-Temp/README.md

 # Next.js-Template

-- ### :floppy_disk: This is a [Next.js] ready to code template
+## - :floppy_disk: This is a [Next.js] ready to code template

-- ### Clone this template:
+### - Clone this template:

 ```bash
 git clone https://github.com/kaveh2k/Nextjs-Temp.git
 ```

-### :warning: Make sure you already have these extensions on your editor:
+### - :warning: Make sure you already have these extensions on your editor:

 - Eslint
 - Prettier
 - Editorconfig
 - Git
-- Storybook

-### :paperclip: .storybook folder is default Storybook folder, feel free to delete:
+### - :paperclip: .storybook folder is default Storybook folder, feel free to delete:

 # Getting Started